 The requirements apply when the power of the target and reference sub-frames on each component carrier exceed -20 dBm and the total power is limited by PUMAX as defined in subclause 6.2.5A.
 For the purpose of these requirements, the power in each component carrier is specified over only the transmitted resource blocks.

-For intra-band contiguous carrier aggregation bandwidth class C and intra-band non-contiguous carrier aggregation, the UE shall meet the following requirements for transmission on both assigned component carriers when the average transmit power per PRB is aligned across both assigned carriers in the reference sub-frame:
+For intra-band contiguous carrier aggregation bandwidth class B and C and intra-band non-contiguous carrier aggregation, the UE shall meet the following requirements for transmission on both assigned component carriers when the average transmit power per PRB is aligned across both assigned carriers in the reference sub-frame:

 a) for all possible combinations of PUSCH and PUCCH transitions per component carrier, the corresponding requirements given in Table 6.3.5.2.1-1;